BICENTENNIAL TRIBUTE

 B: Sì?? - well done, my inelastic man of learning! (to self: oons! three years in Venice and that Notts poltroon has learnt a sole exclamation) - now, Mr. Shelley will land presently, clear out the pianterreno and send all the monkeys upstairs to the piano nobile

-F: You want me to clear out the pantry, my Lord? - and put the monkeys in the piano? (wanders off, puffing and grumbling)
+F: Eh, my Lord? - you want me to clear out the pantry? - and put the monkeys in the piano? (wanders off, puffing and grumbling)

-B: Fletcher - you irredeemable yokel, do we have a piano? - off, and clean out the ground floor - Mr. Shelley will be hauling in baskets of green fruit - and divers vegetables etc. - as offerings of goodwill and friendship towards that regal visitant to our shores - Il Colosso
+B: Fletcher - you irredeemable yokel, do we have a piano? - off, and clean out the ground floor - Mr. Shelley will be hauling in baskets of divers green fruits, as offerings of goodwill and friendship towards that regal visitant to our shores - ‘ Il Colosso - the Wonder of the Azores'

-T: Il Colosso! - milord, we have just deposed of that Fornarina! - the washerwomen will homicide themselves in the canal if you bring yet another wild beast into our palazzo
+T: Il Colosso! - we have just deposed of that Fornarina! (is in a panic) Lord save us! - the washerwomen will homicide themselves in the canal - my Lord - if you bring another brute into our palazzo - terrorising the goats and scarring the terrazzo!

-B: Fletcher, you are aware Il Colosso is an illustrious elephant on tour, and not a new housekeeper? (chortles, imagines LaF's reaction to such a comparison) - to the task at hand - the monkeys are to be locked into my principal bedroom whilst Mr. Shelley is here (ponders) - mmm - it may be wise to issue them a fair ration of Canary wine, it may keep their screeching someway seemly
+B: Fletcher, you are aware that ‘ Il Colosso' is an illustrious elephant on tour? - and whom - one imagines - would have but little interest in the state of our floor? (chortles, imagines LaF's reaction to such a comparison) To the task at hand! - the monkeys are to be locked into my principal bedroom whilst Mr. Shelley is here (ponders) - hmm, it may be wise to issue them a fair ration of Canary wine - it may ensure their screechings, leapings and peltings are - in some degree - somewhat less malign

-F: It don't surprise me that our poor Mr. Shelley is afraid of those vandals - how they love to launch themselves from the chandeliers! (displays hands) - just look, my Lord, at these bite marks
+F: It don't surprise me that our poor Mr. Shelley is afraid of those vandals - how they love to launch themselves from the chandeliers! (displays his hands) Just look at these bite marks, my Lord - why they even have luncheon designs on my ears!

 B(frowns): That could be the work of your Marietta for all I know - moreover, Fletcher - my monkeys are the most charming cavalieros in Venice - look to it! (monkeys are in fact insulting the goats and peacocks)